Riateche/rammingen/README.md

     tls_proxy --> server
 ```

-In order to use rammingen, you will need a server with a Postgres database and some space in the filesystem for storage.
-You also need to set up a rammingen client on your local system.
+In order to use Rammingen, you will need a server with a Postgres database and some space in the filesystem for storage.
+You also need to set up a Rammingen client on your local system.

 ### Server setup